codrsquad/runez/README.rst

     Would move foo -> bar    (for dryrun)

 - ``CaptureOutput`` context manager -> grab output/logging from any code section

-- Take care of most edge cases, with nice errors

-- Functions can be called without checking for return code etc (abort by default, with nice error)

-- They can also be called with ``fatal=False``, in which case the return value will indicate whether call succeeded or not

 - 100% test coverage